uvadlamani/HW-2/README.md

 This homework will cover the following topics:

 * Multiple Regression
-* Logistic Regression
 * Exploratory data analysis

-**Notes:**
+## Notes

+* The HW requirements have changed: You must either submit
+    + A pre-grading feedback request on Wednesday 3/16 OR
+    + A post-grading feedback request by Wednesday 4/6
+* Feel free to submit both, but only if you like.
 * You must first copy the file `profiles.csv` from Lec09 to this project
 directory: `HW-2`.
 * Chapter 1 of "Data Analysis Using Regression and Multilevel/Hierarchical Models" by Andrew Gelman and Jennifer Hill is relevant for Question 1.
 It can be found in the non-public section of the class GitHub page.
+* We will have a discussion about this HW in the Wilson Media Lab on Wednesday 4/6.